K7MDL2/KEITHSDR/README.md

 See the README file in each project for specifics about that build.

-UI as of 3/10/2021.
-80M FT-8 with CW on the sides.
-Testing style of new buttons and wide graph with 2048FFTIQ.
+UI as of 3/25/2021.
+40M FT-8.
+Testing colors and styles of indicators.

-Sample rate at 102.4KHz on a 800x480 4.3" display.
+Sample rate at 102.4KHz with 4096 point I and Q FFT on a 800x480 4.3" display.
 24% max CPU, 4% average.
+1:1 bins-per-pixel mapping.

 ![UI Screenshot 3-25-2021](https://github.com/K7MDL2/KEITHSDR/blob/main/SDR_RA8875/Pictures/3-25-2021%20ScreenShot.jpg)